Electrical and Computer Engineering Courses

 Ece 581 Linear Control Theory (3)

 An introduction to the analysis and design of linear control systems.
 Mathematical models, including state-space variable models.
 Continuous and sampled-data systems.
 Feedback control, and stability.
 Root locus and frequency response compensation methods.
 Uncertain models and robustness.
-Prerequisites: Cen 350/Ece 371 Signals and Systems or equivalent.
+Prerequisites: Ece 371 Signals and Systems or equivalent.
+Students who have received credit for IECE481 cannot receive credit for this course.

 Ece 602 Advanced Power Electronics (3)